Grays railway station: The nationalisation era (1948–1994)

-Privatisation era (1994-2025)
+Privatisation era (1994–2025)

 On privatisation in 1996, infrastructure ownership passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
-Prism Rail were bought out by National Express in 2000 and in 2002 the line was rebranded as c2c.

-Ownership of the infrastructure passed to Network Rail in 2002.

-National Express sold the operation of the franchise to Trenitalia in 2017.

-The station and all trains serving it are currently operated by c2c and are operated by Class 357 and Class 720/6 EMUs.

-A detailed history of the franchises can be found on the c2c page.

-In 2005 the station environment was refurbished, in particular the subway linking the platforms, and the surrounding highway infrastructure.
-In January 2006 the footbridge linking Grays High Street at either side of the railway was declared unsafe and closed due to structural problems with the supports and bracing, which had to be temporarily supported with scaffolding underneath the stair flights.
+In 2005, the station environment was refurbished; this included the subway linking the platforms and the surrounding highway infrastructure.
+In January 2006, the footbridge linking Grays High Street at either side of the railway was declared unsafe and was closed due to structural problems with the supports and bracing; these had to be temporarily supported with scaffolding underneath the stair flights.
 A hoarding was subsequently erected on this scaffolding.
 The footbridge reopened in May 2006.
 Works to replace the stair flights have been completed.
 Although located at the end of the platforms, there is no station access at this point.

-During 2008 and 2009 the four-carriage bay platform was extended to hold eight-coach trains.
-From 2011 to 2012 the through platforms were extended to receive 12-coach trains.
+During 2008 and 2009, the four-carriage bay platform was extended to hold eight-coach trains.
+In 2011–12, the through platforms were extended to receive 12-coach trains.

-Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.

-Operations

-Services

-As of the June 2024 timetable the typical Monday to Friday off-peak service is: